Weatherlink Live is now in stock! Order now from our online shop.

 WLL therefore combines, in a single unit, features from both the WeatherlinkIP logger (direct uploads to the Davis weatherlink.com via a network connection) and VP2 Envoy consoles (as a pure data receiver with no built-in display).
 It also adds some important extra features like multi-transmitter reception, WiFi connectivity and built-in data backup.

 One of the standout new features of WLL is the ability to receive data from any mix of up to eight VP2 transmitters (in this respect it resembles the older Envoy8X console type but WLL has a completely new data interface).
 WLL connects to your local network via either WiFi or a cabled Ethernet connection and its commonest role will be to upload data to the Davis Weatherlink.com cloud platform for worldwide weather data.
-To be clear, WLL passes data only via a network connection (ie it does not offer a USB or serial option) and is not compatible with Weatherlink for Windows or other similar existing third-party software.
+To be clear, WLL passes data only via a network connection (ie it does not offer a USB or serial option) and is not compatible with Weatherlink for Windows, although some existing third-party software such as Weather Display and Meteobridge is starting to offer partial support for WLL.

 Other features include being able to view data locally on any WiFi device such as a smartphone or tablet running the Weatherlink app (for iPhone or Android) and ability to access a local API.
 The WLL unit effectively supersedes the existing WeatherlinkIP logger since it provides much the same functionality as the IP logger (and many more features as well) but will actually cost less.

-All the standard features of the weatherlink.com platform are of course available with uploads via Weatherlink Live – see left for current live weather conditions at our Littleport office uploaded via WLL.
+All the standard features of the weatherlink.com platform are of course available with uploads via Weatherlink Live – see left for current live weather conditions at our Littleport office uploaded via WLL and which should update once per minute.

 The flexibility of Weatherlink Live allows many new station configurations and potential applications.
 Here are a few ideas: